 If you're a fan of pasta salad in general, you're going to love it.

 I mean, summer and pasta salad go hand-in-hand, right?
 Well, your summer definitely needs this one!

 - If you'd like to dress your Cobb Pasta Salad with a vinaigrette instead of ranch, I'd recommend this one.

-- I used fun, curly cavatappi in this recipe, but your favorite shape of pasta — such as penne, corkscrew, or bowtie — would work just fine.
+- I used fun, curly cavatappi in this recipe, but use your favorite shape of pasta.
+Penne, corkscrew, or bowtie would all work just fine.

 - Be sure to generously salt the boiling water before adding your pasta, and be careful not to overcook your pasta!

 - If you don't care for blue cheese, you can either swap it for feta or double the cheddar.
 Or just leave it out altogether!